 Recommendation 2016-2017 2018-2019 2020-2021 2022-2023 2024-2025 2026-2027 2028-2029 2030-2031 Recommendations: Fees & Charges 51.
-Revisit user fees on a regular basis based on Ongoing: Cos t of staff time > quality of amenities.
-Ongoing. cos 52.
-Work with the Capital Region YMCA-YWCA to > remove financial barriers to non-members for Ongoing: Estimate of \$10,000 annually day entry to indoor swimming.
-Recommendations: Internal Organization 53.
-Identify opportunities to work with the \longrightarrow union responsible for Community Service Cost of staff time employees to develop defined titles, roles and responsibilities.
+Revisit user fees on a regular basis based on Ongoing: Cost of staff time quality of amenities.
+Origonity.
+Cost of stuff time 52.
+Work with the Capital Region YMCA-YWCA to remove financial barriers to non-members for Ongoing: Estimate of \$10,000 annually day entry to indoor swimming. - Recommendations: Internal Organization 53.
+Identify opportunities to work with the \longrightarrow union responsible for Community Service Cost of staff time employees to develop defined titles, roles and cost of stuff time responsibilities.
 City has acquired licence for WorkTech - no additional cost.
-54. Investigate options for work-flow software. uuunnenureesti 55.
-Appraise existing garage.
-Identify value of \longrightarrow existing garage for disposition or reallocation to Cost will vary signif icantly based on land d requirements and a different municipal use.
-Identify possibility d , lesian for new facility ·. for land purchase for new garage or site on existing municipal land.
-56. Identify the potential role for one additional \longrightarrow FTE worker in the Community Services \$50,000 Department to assist with existing recreation +, services provision.
-57. Investigate the feasibility of adopting CLASS \rightarrow booking software with online booking \$30,000 capabilities. l l
+54. Investigate options for work-flow software.
+55. Appraise existing garage.
+Identify value of existing garage for disposition or reallocation to a different municipal use.
+Identify possibility for land purchase for new garage or site on existing municipal land. , , , cantly based on land requirements and esign for new facility.
+56. Identify the potential role for one additional \longrightarrow FTE worker in the Community Services \$50,000 Department to assist with existing recreation services provision.
+57. Investigate the feasibility of adopting CLASS booking software with online booking \$30,000 capabilities. \$30,000